 As internally displaced people (IDPs) in Iraq look to return home, restoration of essential services is a critical step in rebuilding communities.
 In Hawija District, years of conflict have destroyed local hospital and clinics, leaving the nearly 300,000 local residents without reliable access to healthcare.
-Blumont partnered with the World Health Organization (WHO) to reinvigorate Hawija Hospital and its services.
+After a needs assessment and coordination with the Department of Health, the World Health Organization (WHO) contracted Blumont to reinvigorate Hawija Hospital and its services.

 While the area around Hawija, a district southwest of Kirkuk city, was retaken in 2017, access to health services remained severely limited.
 Bringing back care to cover basic needs such as immunization and prevention of communicable diseases, as well as reproductive healthcare and timely treatment of serious conditions, will help create an important foundation new and returning residents can build on.